loosolab/UROPA/docs_rst/uropa-example.rst

 In the following example the utility of the key ``direction`` is illustrated.
 It can be a very important player for a specialized annotation.
 Compare the peaks with upstream direction in :ref:`Figure 1 <genomic-location>`.

-If  ``direction:upstream`` is used, peaks will be annotated to a feature if the peak center is upstream of the feature start and the distance from the ``feature.anchor`` is smaller than the chosen ``distance`` value.
+If  ``direction:upstream`` is used, peaks will be annotated to a feature if the peak centre is upstream of the feature start and the distance from the ``feature.anchor`` is smaller than the chosen ``distance`` value.
 Same takes effect for ``direction:downstream`` where the location of the peak is expected to be downstream of the gene end.

 Thus, the location of the peak is relative to the feature's direction.